 It seems to be everywhere on the news at the moment.
 However, there are still a lot of misconceptions floating around about the virus.
 What do we really known about it?

-The term coronavirus is just a description of the type of virus we are dealing with.
-There are many coronaviruses known to us, most notable being SARS and MERS.
-The problem for us now is called COVID-19, a new coronavirus that we have not seen before.
+Similar viruses such as SARS and MERS have caused similar issues to those we are seeing right now, but the problem for us now is a new form of virus that we have not seen before.
 It affects the lungs and airways of infected individuals.
 While most individuals will only experience mild to moderate symptoms, there is a risk of complications leading to serious hospitalisation and even death.
 Because we do not known the full extent of the virus and it’s impact on patients, government agencies are taking every precaution to limit it’s spread until we are able to learn more.